zax-xyz/Discord-FkPyramids/README.md

 ## Setup
 - Clone or download this repository into a directory.
 - On line 9 of `FkPyramids.py`, replace `135678905028706304` with your user ID (NOT the bot's ID).
 Refer to the [Discord Support Article](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) if unsure.
-This will be used to issue commands to the bot.
-- Create a `token.txt` file and write your bot's authentication token to this file.
+- Create a `token.txt` file and write your bot's authentication (OAuth) token to this file.

 ## Running
 ### Windows